 Biking the Road of Death Bolivia is not for the faint of heart.
 The dangers are real.
 Between 100 and 300 people die in accidents on Death Road each year.
 Use the links above and below to see a description of the Bolivia Road of Death, find a tour operator if you’re planning on biking the road of death, visit our Death Road Bolivia forum, get general tourist information on the tour and the region, find hotels, learn about La Paz and Coroico, view a map, and more.
 Below you’ll find documentary videos and home made movies and photos of the “Camino de la Muerte”, the most dangerous road in the world.
-Read more about it on our Death Road Home Page.
+Death Road Home Page.

 Alistair Matthew owns Gravity Bolivia, offering Death Road Bike Tours from La Paz.
 It was an honor to be given a personal tour of his bikes and workshops, with an explanation of the lengths to which his company goes to ensure the safety of Death road bikers.
 Got to meet his personnel and bike tour guides who are themselves expert bikers.
 A lot of time, effort and money is invested in this company to offer you the tour safely.